social worker/

 Giinagay! (hello or welcome).

-I am a dog lover + amateur whale/cetacean enthusiast, and I have lived experience of chronic illness, grief and loss.
-I began on a healing path as a community development student-practitioner passionate about peace building undertaking community work and social research in rural Mexico.
+I am a dog lover + amateur whale enthusiast, and I have lived experience of chronic illness, grief and loss.
+I began as a community development student-practitioner undertaking peace building and social research in rural Mexico.
 My curiosity has traversed the outer conflicts in our communities to the inner conflicts within our own body-mind-spirits.

-While I understand the enormous value in diagnosis, as a justice oriented social worker I embrace ‘cultural humility’ and other worldviews and ways of constructing our experienced of joy, pain and suffering.
-I am critical of the paternalistic biomedical approach to mental illness which separates mind, body and spirit and ‘over responsibilises’ and ‘pathologises’ (terms coined by Canadian social worker Catrina Brown) the profound psychological, emotional and physiological distress our inequitable system creates.
+While I understand the enormous value in diagnosis, as a justice oriented social worker I embrace ‘cultural humility’ and other worldviews and ways of constructing our experienced of joy, pain and suffering such as lived experience, recovery, queer, BIPOC and Nuerodivergent perspectives.
+I am critical of the paternalistic biomedical approach to mental illness which separates mind, body and spirit and ‘over responsibilises’ and ‘pathologises’ (terms coined by Canadian social worker Catrina Brown) the profound psychological, emotional and physiological distress an inequitable system creates.

-I am not an ‘expert’ but a collaborator in your healing.
+I am not an ‘expert’ but a collaborator in your recovery.

 Ngarrayngga (take care)